Dobiasd/frugally-deep/README.md

 todo
 ----

+stride 2 for conv to avoid pool

+pool does not need to save lastinput, but maxPool needs markers

 regularization to prevent overfitting (penalize squared weight sum, dropout. not needed for autoencoder?) jedes weight sollte nah an seiner standard-abweichung vom init sein

 reduce RAM usage have training-data in mem as uchars, not as doubles